Submissions

 Article length and text requirements

-Full text of the article should have 5000-8000 words, including references, 12, 1,5 spaced, Times New Roman
+The full text of the article should have 5000-8000 words, including references, 12, 1,5 spaced, Times New Roman

 The manuscript should contain:

-an abstract with up to 250 words;
+an abstract with up to 150 words;

 3-5 keywords related to the article.

-Articles can be written in co-authorship (up to 4 authors)
+Articles can be written in co-authorship (up to 4 authors).

-International co-authorship is mostly welcome
+International co-authorship is mostly welcome.

 Author contributions

-For transparency, we encourage authors to submit an author statement file outlining their individual contributions to the paper using the relevant CRediT roles (Contributor Roles Taxonomy: see at https://onlinelibrary.wiley.com/doi/epdf/10.1002/leap.1210): Conceptualization; Data curation; Formal analysis; Funding acquisition; Investigation; Methodology; Project administration; Resources; Software; Supervision; Validation; Visualization; Roles/Writing - original draft; Writing - review & editing.
+For transparency, we encourage authors to submit an author statement file outlining their contributions to the paper using the relevant CRediT roles (Contributor Roles Taxonomy: see at https://onlinelibrary.wiley.com/doi/epdf/10.1002/leap.1210): Conceptualization; Data curation; Formal analysis; Funding acquisition; Investigation; Methodology; Project administration; Resources; Software; Supervision; Validation; Visualization; Roles/Writing - original draft; Writing - review & editing.
 Authorship statements should be formatted with the names of authors first and CRediT role(s) following.

 Term Definition